RimNauts/RimNauts2/Workshop/Guides/regenerate-satellites.md

 ### Step 4: Press the ```RimNauts2: Regenerate objects``` option
 ![](https://imgur.com/Bj4pkGJ.png)

-### Step 5: Check the debug log that the amount of objects regenerate is correct (default is 500 and can be changed in the mod settings)
+### Step 5: Check the debug log that the amount of objects regenerated is correct (default is 500 and can be changed in the mod settings)
 ![](https://imgur.com/NmdrfGw.png)